RussiaOfficial Name: Russian Federation

 To avoid highway crime, try not to drive at night, especially when alone, and do not sleep in your vehicle on the side of the road.
 Do not pick up hitchhikers; they pose a threat to your physical safety and put you in danger of arrest for unwittingly transporting narcotics.

-Certain activities that are considered normal business activities in the United States and other countries are either illegal under the Russian legal code or are considered suspect by the Federal Security Service (FSB).
+Certain activities considered normal business activities in the United States and other countries are either illegal under the Russian legal code or the Federal Security Service (FSB) considers them suspect.
 There are particular risks involved in any commercial activity with the Russian military-industrial complex, including research institutes, design bureaus, production facilities or other high technology, and government-related institutions.
 Any misunderstanding or dispute in such transactions can attract the involvement of the security services and lead to investigation or prosecution for espionage.
 Rules governing the treatment of information remain poorly defined.

-Airport Scams: Traveler's should be cautious when traveling in any of Russia's airports.
-There have been instances where U.S. citizens and other foreigners have been targeted.
+Airport Scams: Travelers should be cautious when traveling in any of Russia's airports.
+In some instances, con artists have targeted U.S. citizens and other foreigners.
 These scams usually involve a friendly stranger, who will ask you to watch his/her bag or purse, and then leave and either contact the police or return with someone appearing to be a policeman/woman.
 The bag may contain drugs or other illegal items.
 The perpetrators then extort money or other valuables to avoid hassles with the police.
 Travelers should never accept or agree to watch a bag that belongs to a stranger.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate (see the Department of State's list of embassies and consulates ).
-If your passport is stolen, we can help replace it.
-For violent crimes such as assault and rape, we can help find appropriate medical care, contact family members or friends, and even assist family or friends in sending you money.
-Although the investigation and prosecution of the crime are solely the responsibility of local authorities, consular officers can help you to understand the local criminal justice process and to find an attorney if needed.
+If your passport is stolen, we can:

-The local equivalent to the "911" emergency line in Russia is 03 (pronounced "Skoraya Pomosh").
+The local equivalent to the "911" emergency line in Russia is 03 or 103 (pronounced "Skoraya Pomosh").
+This short number may only be dialed from a local landline phone.
+If you are using a mobile phone operator, please dial 112 instead of 03.

 Local Laws & Special Circumstances